wso2/docs-apk/en/docs/get-started/quick-start-guide-as-gateway.md

-# Deploying & Invoking a managed API on WSO2 Kubernetes Gateway With Control Plane
+# Deploying & Invoking a Managed API on WSO2 Kubernetes Gateway With Control Plane

-This section is a step-by-step guide to creating, deploying, and invoking an API using the WSO2 Kubernetes Gateway with APIM Control Plane.
-It including creating an API from the UI.
+This section provides a step-by-step guide to creating, deploying, and invoking an API using the WSO2 Kubernetes Gateway with the APIM Control Plane, including creating an API from the UI.

 !!!NOTE
-    To set up the Kubernetes Gateway as an enterprise version, please follow the steps specified in both the <a href="../../setup/enterprise-apk-install" target="_blank">Install Kubernetes Gateway Enterprise</a> and <a href="../../setup/enterprise-apim-apk-agent-install" target="_blank">Install Kubernetes Gateway Agent Enterprise</a>.
+    To set up the Kubernetes Gateway as an enterprise version, please follow the steps specified in both the <a href="../../setup/enterprise-apk-install" target="_blank">Install Kubernetes Gateway Enterprise</a> and <a href="../../setup/enterprise-apim-apk-agent-install" target="_blank">Install Kubernetes Gateway Agent Enterprise</a> guides.

 ## Before you begin...